Fairbanks Mesothelioma Lawyer

 In 1939, the government built Ladd Army Airfield outside of Fairbanks.
 This development helped create jobs, and the influx of workers resulted in a population and economic boom.

-This led to more construction with asbestos materials, but bases themselves also contributed to the asbestos problem.
+This led to more construction with asbestos materials, but the bases themselves also contributed to the asbestos problem.

 The Trans-Alaska Pipeline